National Recognition for Stroke Treatment

 S = SPEECH

 Repeat a simple sentence.
 Is the speech slurred or strange?
-Can you understand the person?
+Can you understand another person?

 T = TIME